RIBA Part One Certificate in Architecture

-Prescription of the qualification is subject to the standard conditions set out in Section 9.0 of the Board’s procedures, namely:
+Prescription of the qualification is subject to the following Standard Conditions set out in Section 13 of the Board’s Procedures, namely:

-- The Institute will ensure that appropriate procedures will be maintained so that all students undertaking a prescribed qualification are fully informed of the extent of the application of that qualification to entitlement to registration as an architect in circumstances in which the student/candidate lacks a required antecedent qualification e.g. Part 2 without Part 1.
+d.
+The institution will ensure that appropriate procedures will be maintained so that all students undertaking a prescribed qualification are fully informed of the extent of the application of that qualification to entitlement to registration as an architect in circumstances in which the student lacks a required antecedent qualification, e.g. Part 2 without Part 1.

 The Board was confident that:

-- all students who had been awarded the qualification since the prescription of the qualifications was last renewed had met all the Criteria;
+i.
+All students awarded the qualification since the qualification was prescribed or last renewed had met all the Criteria;

-- the Institute should be able to maintain its ability to ensure that all students awarded the qualification meet all the Criteria.
+iii.
+The institution’s future plans and commitment are such that the institution will maintain its ability to ensure that all students awarded the qualification have met all the Criteria.